s0md3v/goop/README.md

 ...
 ```

-`cli.py` demonstrate the usage by letting the user perform google searches from the terminal with the following command
+`cli.py` demonstrates the usage by performing google searches from the terminal with the following command
 ```
 python cli.py <query> <number_of_pages>
 ```